How to Dynamically Require Fields Using Salesforce Dynamic Forms

 )

 And then from a user perspective, that would look something kind of like this.
 I’d go to mark my Opportunity as Closed Won, hit save, and then I’d see that error telling me that this is required.
 Why this kind of sucks, in my opinion, is that if I’m a user, when I go to move this to Closed Won, there’s no visual indicator to me that this is now required.
 I just have to kind of know that.
-While there are ways to address that in the Path a little bit… it’s just kind of kludgy in my opinion.
+There are ways to handle this in the Path, but they feel a bit kludgy.

 FAQs